Head of Student Support and Wellbeing Services

 LinkedIn Learning provides access to over 22,000 online learning courses, taught by industry experts.
 LinkedIn courses support skills and personal development across a broad range of topics, and are a fantastic addition to our online learning offer for staff and students alike.

-You will become part of a team that wants to make a positive impact in the world, from the wellbeing of our students and local community, to the future of our planet.
+Be a part of a team that wants to make a positive impact in the world, from the wellbeing of our students and local community, to the future of our planet.
 We believe everyone at Lancaster University has a part to play in delivering positive change.
-Find out more about our award-winning sustainability actions at lancaster.ac.uk/sustainability.
+Find out more about our award-winning sustainability actions at lancaster.ac.uk/sustainability Any staff member, whatever their role, can be recognised and rewarded for making an outstanding contribution to the University’s work with our staff awards, long service awards schemes and pay progression.

 Equality, diversity and inclusion